Last update - May 16th 2014

-The median value of Sodium is in Orange-grapefruit juice, canned, unsweetened which in 100g contains 3 mg of Sodium.
-The average amount of Sodium in 100g of an orange, based on the list below is 10.08 mg of Sodium.
+The median value of Sodium is found in Orange drink, canned, with added vitamin C which in 100g contains 3 mg of Sodium.
+The average amount of Sodium contained in 100g of an orange, based on the list below is 10.08 mg of Sodium.

 From the Sodium content in an orange list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Sodium.
 Each an orange item can be scaled by different amounts to adjust the amounts of Sodium so that it is not just, for example, the values in 100g of Orange-flavor drink, breakfast type, low calorie, powder.
 The item can be scaled by quantites in g, oz or typical serving sizes.